The responsibility rests with patients to contact CANSA for assistance. Read more...

 When a passion for extreme mountain biking, emotions for a loved one lost and the will to make a difference collide, it reaches epic proportions in communities.
 CANSA and Iloveboobies are taking hands and taking cancer screening to the communities.

 CANSA wants to raise awareness of skin cancer and the importance of being SunSmart to reduce cancer risk.
 We recently got motorists attention with our “Car Melanoma Campaign”…

-CANSA has nine Mobile Health Clinics travelling to remote areas throughout South Africa to reach women and men who would otherwise not have access to screening.
-They offer the following: Clinical Breast Examinations and how to do self-breast examinations How to do […]
+CANSA has nine Mobile Health Clinics travelling to remote areas throughout South Africa to reach women and men who would otherwise not have access to cancer screening, and a CANSA Hollard MANVan…

 There are five main gynaecological cancers — cervical, ovarian, uterine, vaginal and vulvar — and screening is recommended only for cervical cancer.
 Therefore, early detection may depend on women recognizing the symptoms and making a doctor’s appointment.
 “Many symptoms of […]